 About the group

-Our supporters - or members of the National Trust for Scotland - are warmly invited to join the local Wrexham National Trust Association.
+Our supporters, their friends and members everywhere are warmly invited to join the local Wrexham National Trust Association.

 We're a voluntary organisation of local members, formed in 1976.
 We support the work of the charity locally, particularly at Erddig, and aim to add to the enjoyment of membership.

-Members of our association come mainly from the Wrexham, Mold and Buckley areas.
+Members of our association come mainly from Wrexham, Mold and Shropshire.

-By joining us, you can enjoy a series of winter talks held in the lecture theatre of the Glyndwr University in Wrexham, on the second Tuesday of each month.
-In the past, these have included the history of our local canals, Whixall mosses and fens, surgery in the Peninsular War, and the history of photography and cameras.
+By joining us, you can enjoy a series of talks held in St Margaret’s Church, Chester Road, Wrexham, on the second Tuesday of the month from October to March.
+In the past these have included the History of Chester Cathedral; The Restoration of the State Bed at Erddig; Working for the BBC and the history of photography and cameras

 What we do

 During the summer, we arrange regular coach trips to places of historic interest.
-These have included visits to Moseley Old Hall and Sunnycroft in the Midlands, Nantclwyd y Dre and Ruthin Gaol in North Wales, and Southport and Rufford Old Hall in the North West.
+These have included visits to Moseley Old Hall and Sunnycroft in the Midlands, Nantclwyd y Dre, Plas Newydd in North Wales, Quarry Bank Mill and Lyme Park.

 Raise money for Erddig